splunk/splunk-connect-for-syslog/docs/configuration.md

 takes place).
 The filters will apply the proper index, source, sourcetype, host, and timestamp metadata automatically by individual data source.
 Proper values for this metadata, including a recommended index and output format (template), are included with all "out-of-the-box" log paths included with SC4S and are chosen to properly interface with the corresponding TA in Splunk.
-The administrator will need to ensure all recommneded indexes be created to accept this data if the defaults are not changed.
+The administrator will need to ensure all recommended indexes be created to accept this data if the defaults are not changed.

 It will be common to override default values in many installations.
-To accomodate this, each log path consults an internal lookup file that maps Splunk metadata to the specific data source being processed.
+To accommodate this, each log path consults an internal lookup file that maps Splunk metadata to the specific data source being processed.
 This file contains the defaults that are used by SC4S to set the appropriate Splunk metadata (`index`, `host`, `source`, and `sourcetype`) for each data source.
-This file is not directly available to the administrator, but a copy of the file is deposited in the local mouunted directory
+This file is not directly available to the administrator, but a copy of the file is deposited in the local mounted directory
 (by default `/opt/sc4s/local/context/splunk_metadata.csv.example`) for reference.
 It is important to note that this copy is _not_ used directly, but is provided solely for reference.
 To add to the list, or to override default entries, simply create an override file without the `example` extension (e.g. `/opt/sc4s/local/context/splunk_metadata.csv`) and modify it according to the instructions below.